TheBinaryBjorn/smart-ac-controller/README.md

   - changed the IR communication format into a full state (power mode, heat/cool mode, temp, fan speed).
   - Added Fan Speed Control to both the frontend and backend.
   - Fixed the frontend web socket on message function to parse the received json string and update the temp with `state.temp`.
+- **(08/10/2025):**
+  - Added mode selection functionality logic to backend.
+  - Deprecated ir receiver logic and removed it from breadboard as it is no longer necessary.

 ### Issues I ran into (and how I fixed them)
 - ESP32 Core 3.3.1 being incompatible with IRremoteESP8266, Solution was to downgrade to ESP32 2.0.17